lucle4/dream/README.md

 Code used for the Master Thesis "Increasing object recognition robustness of convolutional neural networks by training on images created by a REM-dream-inspired generative adversarial network".

+The create_.py scripts were used to make different datasets to train or test the ResNet's performance.

 ## ACGAN
 This folder contains the script for training an ACGAN on CIFAR-10 images and scripts used to create images by loading a trained generator checkpoint.